MahendraTennakoon/programming_notes/topics/javascript/template_literals.md

 const styled = (strings) => {}
 const template = styled`${movie} won all Oscar awards for which it was nominated.
 It won ${awardsCount} awards in total`;
 ```
 As mentioned previously, the first argument to the tag function is an array of strings in the template delimited by placeholders.
-If we are to log ```strings``` in the above code snippet, it would be
+If we are to log ```strings``` in the above code snippet, it would be the array below.

 ```
 ["", " won all Oscar awards for which it was nominated.
 It won ", " awards in total"]